-104. A water or food treatment composition comprising a plurality of vectors according to any one of Aspects 85 to 103.
+104. A water or food treatment composition comprising a 30 plurality of vectors according to any one of Aspects 85 to 103.

 In an example, the water is ballast water, sea water, brackish water, fresh water, drinking water, waterway water (eg, estuary water) or industrial water.
-In an example, the water is water in human GI tract fluid.
+In an example, the 35 water is water in human GI tract fluid.

-rice or grains.
+In an example, the host cell is comprised by shellfish, fish, rice or grains.
 In an example, the composition is for treating food and the host cell is a E. coli O157:H7 cell.
-In an example, the target sequence is a sequence encoding a Shiga toxin in an E coli (eg, O157:H7) host cell.
-In an alternative to the water-borne species described so far, the host cell is 40 a Salmonella or Listeria cell.
+In an example, the target sequence is a sequence encoding a Shiga 40 toxin in an E. coli (eg, O157:H7) host cell.
+In an alternative to the water-borne species described so far, the host cell is a Salmonella or Listeria cell.

-105. A medicament for treatment or prevention of Vibrio cholerae infection in a human, the medicament comprising a plurality of vectors according to any one of Aspects 85 to 103.
-In an alternative, the invention provides a medicament 45 for treatment or prevention of E coli infection in a human, the medicament comprising a plurality of vectors of the invention.
-In an alternative, the invention provides a medicament for treatment or prevention of Enterococcus infection in a human, the medicament comprising a plurality of 50 not used in the method, for example when the host cell vectors of the invention.
+105. A medicament for treatment or prevention of Vibrio cholerae infection in a human, the medicament comprising 45 a plurality of vectors according to any one of Aspects 85 to 103.
+In an alternative, the invention provides a medicament for treatment or prevention of E. coli infection in a human, the medicament comprising a plurality of vectors of the invention.
+In an alternative, the invention provides a medicament for treatment or prevention of Enterococcus infection in a human, the medicament comprising a plurality of vectors of the invention.

-106. The composition or medicament of Aspect 104 or 105, further comprising an anti-host cell antibiotic or an anti-host cell biocide.
+106. The composition or medicament of Aspect 104 or 105, further comprising an anti-host cell antibiotic or an 55 anti-host cell biocide.